 Specifically, when the neurotoxic ASOs were used to treat cells, they reduced the levels of free calcium within the cells.
 Importantly, these reductions were associated with neurotoxicity levels in the mice.
 The results indicated that calcium levels within cells are important for modulating ASO neurotoxicity, and suggested ways of modifying the calcium balance to reduce neurotoxicity.

-“Our findings have important implications for developing effective ASO therapies with fewer harmful side effects,” explains Kotaro Yoshioka, senior author.
+“Our findings have important implications for developing effective ASO therapies with fewer harmful side effects,” explains Kotaro Yoshioka, senior author of the study.

 “As well as suggesting drugs that may be used alongside ASOs to reduce neurotoxicity, we also reported a relationship between certain nucleotide sequences in ASOs and greater neurotoxicity; this information may be useful when choosing potential ASOs for clinical use,” says Takanori Yokota, director of the research group.